defano/wyldcard/README.md

 go to the prev card
 ```

-## Script handlers
+## Scripts and Handlers

-A script consists of zero or more handlers and function definitions.
-A _handler_ is a list of statements that execute when the handler's name is passed as a message to the part containing it.
+A script consists of zero or more handlers and/or function definitions.

+A _handler_ is a list of statements that execute when the handler's name is passed as a message to the part containing it (you'll note [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk)'s influence, here).
 A _function definition_, like its counterpart in other imperative languages, accepts zero or more arguments, executes one or more statements and optionally returns a single value.

 For example, a button might contain the script: